President/Chief Operating Officer, Alternate Governor

-Now entering his third season as the President/Chief Operating Officer of the Nashville Predators and Bridgestone Arena, Sean Henry (Twitter: @PREDSident) has brought a unique and aggressive approach to arena booking and operations, ticket and sponsorship sales and government affairs to his position.
-As President and COO, he is responsible for assisting Chief Executive Officer Jeff Cogen in all business operations of the franchise and venue.
+Now entering his fourth season as the President/Chief Operating Officer of the Nashville Predators and Bridgestone Arena, Sean Henry (Twitter: @PREDSident) has brought a unique and aggressive approach to arena booking and operations, ticket and sponsorship sales and government affairs to his position.
+As President and COO, he is responsible for business operations of the franchise and venue.

 Prior to joining the Predators, Henry spent 11 years with the Tampa Bay Lightning and Palace Sports and Entertainment, serving as their Executive Vice President and COO.
-While overseeing business operations for the Lightning, St. Pete Times Forum and Single-A baseball’s Asheville Tourists, the company saw dramatic increases in media, ticket, sponsorship, suite and event revenues.
+While overseeing business operations for the Lightning, St. Pete Times Forum and Single-A baseball’s Asheville Tourists.
+During this time, the company saw dramatic increases in all revenue areas.
 The St. Pete Times Forum became one of the busiest venues in the country, built around a Stanley Cup Championship in 2004.

-Henry’s two years prior to his stay in Tampa were spent as Vice President of Sales and Marketing with Unity Motion in St. Louis, Mo., the first company to design, develop and market High Definition television systems to retail markets.
-Unity Motion boasts the distinction of the first ever live HD broadcast across the United States and the first live sporting event in HD with the NBA’s Portland Trailblazers.
+Henry’s two years prior to his stay in Tampa were spent as Vice President of Sales and Marketing with Unity Motion, the first company to deliver High Definition television systems to the residential market and the first to broadcast a live HD program across the United States and the first live sporting event in HD.

 The Long Island native started working at the tender age of three, helping his father on construction sites.
 Henry was charged with the largest of tasks – from picking up nails to watching cement cure, he did it all.
-Henry then entered the sports and entertainment industry in 1983 when he joined Volume Services Inc., as a busboy and would serve in various building management roles with the company from through 1997.
-In his time with Volume Services Henry served as the General Manager of the Palace at Auburn Hills, home of the NBA’s Detroit Pistons, the Regional General Manager of the Trans World Dome, home of the NFL’s St. Louis Rams and as a project manager on an array of new accounts and construction projects, with his last project being Jack Kent Cooke Stadium, the then-home of the NFL’s Washington Redskins.
+Henry then entered the sports and entertainment industry in 1983 when he joined Volume Services Inc., as a busboy and would serve in various building management roles with the company through 1997.
+In his time with Volume Services, Henry’s clients included the Detroit Pistons, St. Louis Rams and Washington Redskins.

-Henry, a graduate of The State University of New York, married Tracey Manning, a.k.a. the Suburban Diva, 20 years ago.
-They have four children – sons Steven and Matthew, and daughters Amy and Jessica
+Henry, a graduate of The State University of New York, married Tracey Manning, a.k.a. the Suburban Diva, 22 years ago.
+They have four children – sons Steven and Matthew, and daughters Amy and Jessica.

 You can contact Sean via email at firstname.lastname@example.org or on twitter @PREDSident.